franklinqin0/blog/_posts/2019-06-28-Spiderman.md

 ### June 28, 2019

 It's been two years since last Marvel's Spiderman movie came out.
-One could argue that the last one was actually Into the Spider-Verse, a film independent from Marvel Cinematic Universe.
+One could argue that the last one was actually *Into the Spider-Verse*, a film independent from MCU.
 However, I loved the Homecoming film more than the animated one, even more than any other Spider Man movies.

-There are many films which could not live up to the expectation after watching, but Far From Home is an exception.
+There are many films which could not live up to the expectation after watching, but *Far From Home* is an exception.
 It does not tell a story of the glories of Spider Man, but how he kept failing but finally recaptured his lost grounds.
 In this film, like Homecoming, Spider Man goes on a field trip with his classmates, met a few monsters but always messed up and put his friends in danger.
-Unlike last one, he is no longer protected by Iron Man, but seen as a successor: the next Iron Man.
-Through doubts and betrayals but with friends' help, he was finally able to see through the delusions, kick the ass off Beck, and win his true love: MJ.
+Unlike last one, he is no longer protected by Iron Man, but seen as a successor: the *next Iron Man*.
+Through doubts and betrayals but with friends' help, he was finally able to see through the delusions, kick the ass of Beck, and win his true love: MJ.
 Although they did not kiss on top of Eiffel Tower, they did on Tower Bridge, surrounded by debris and covered with mud, MJ holding a broken Black Dahlia.

 The twists in the plot gets me quite excited, especially the end.
 We all thought Beck has died, but he made up the story, employed media to frame Spider Man, and worst of all revealed PP's true identity, thus turned the mass against Spider Man.
 What is a hero's use if he who wants to protect do not trust him?
 What would the hero do in the most desperate time?
 Give a speech and regain people's trust, or wait for the villains to reveal their evil and chase after the villains?
 I hope the next one would: 1.
 Base in NYC 2.
 Do not fall into either of the two stereotypes I suggested above, because despite the great special effects, what matters most is the script.
-The exact reason why I love Homecoming is 1.
+The exact reason why I love *Homecoming* is 1.
 It gives MJ not a bitchy, but a smarty look 2.
 Welcoming news for the Asians: Spider Man's best friend is now a Thai!

 ### July 24, 2019
 Just heard from EC that Tony Leung will be in future MCU, though an antagonist!
 Looking forward so much!